Women Lawmakers Are Pissed About Trump’s Sexist Face-Lift Comment

-On Thursday, feeling “bullied,” the President of the Untied States took to Twitter to rant about “crazy” Morning Joe host Mika Brzezinski’s alleged face-lift.
+On Thursday, feeling “bullied,” the president of the Untied States took to Twitter to rant about “crazy” Morning Joe host Mika Brzezinski’s alleged face-lift.

 “I heard poorly rated @Morning_Joe speaks badly of me (don’t watch anymore),” he tweeted.
 “Then how come low I.Q.
 Crazy Mika, along with Psycho Joe, came to Mar-a-Lago 3 nights in a row around New Year’s Eve, and insisted on joining me.
 She was bleeding badly from a face-lift.
 I said no!”